-Credit risk, in terms of the risk of repaying principal and interest receivable, does not have a significant impact on the movements in the value of the Fund's assets, and is largely expressed in deposits (59.27% of the Fund's assets).
-Deposits are invested into reputable banks on the market in accordance with the diversification principle.
-No investment in debt securities was recorded during the concerned period.
+Credit risk, in terms of the risk of repaying principal and interest receivable, does not have a significant impact on the movements in the value of the Fund's assets, and is largely expressed in deposits (59% of the Fund's assets).
+Of the Fund's assets).
+Deposits are invested into reputable banks in the market, respecting the diversification principle.
+Investments into were not recorded in the relevant period 0.05% of the Fund's assets is invested into government bonds.

-The Fund did not invest in the financial instruments of those issuers whose business showed signs of deterioration or which recognised a loss in their financial statements in the previous commercial year.
+The Fund did not invest in the financial instruments of those issuers whose business showed signs of deterioration or which recognised a loss in their financial statements.